5 Food & Drinks to Avoid

 Today’s tip from your Reno, NV dentist comes in the form of food–and we don’t sugarcoat!
-This list is for those who’ve forgotten which drinks and foods to avoid.
+This list is for those who’ve forgotten which drinks and foods to avoid for best preventative dentistry practices.
 People have a good grasp on what they should and shouldn’t eat.
 Raw veggies are good!
 Energy drinks, not so much.
 However, it’s always a great idea to look a little closer at the why.
 If only to put an end to the endless, tear-filled interrogations that accompany depriving your child of those candy bars.

 This stuff is bad on two levels: one, for the high sugar content, and two, for its tooth-cracking abilities.
 Your teeth are extremely durable, no question, but the repeated exposure to the sugars found in hard candies, paired with their cement-like composition can easily chip and crack the enamel in your mouth.
-So if you can’t seem to keep yourself away from those jawbreakers and the like, be sure to keep your local, Reno dentist on retainer for that moment when you discover why it is that the stuff is called “hard,” after all.
+So if you can’t seem to keep yourself away from those jawbreakers and the like, be sure to keep your local Reno NV dentist in mind for that moment when you discover why it is that the stuff is called “hard,” after all.

 That’s right, just like hard candy, ice can cause huge damage to your teeth.
 While free of any sugars—or much of anything, for that matter—ice can easily chip or crack your teeth, leaving you in pain both in your mouth and in your wallet.